EU Law

 Ireland is the only EU Country not to have ratified the The Aarhus convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters.
 The world’s most far-reaching treaty on environmental rights seeks to promote greater transparency and accountability among government bodies by guaranteeing public rights of access to environmental information and providing for public involvement in environmental decision-making requiring the establishment of procedures enabling the public to challenge environmental decisions.

 It creates a means by which citizens from across the entire region can enforce their rights to protect and enhance the environment.
-Implementation of the EU Directive on Access to Justice based on this convention has been further delayed in Ireland by a 2007 Government decision which divided consents systems formerly with the Department of Communications, Marine, and Natural Resources between the Department of Agriculture and the Department of the Environment.
+IRELAND MUST RATIFY THIS CONVENTION.
+Implementation of the EU Directive on Access to Justice based on this convention has been further delayed in Ireland by the Government decision of 2 October 2007 which divided consents systems formerly with the Department of Communications, Marine, and Natural Resources between the Department of Agriculture and the Department of the Environment.